The Lonely Giant of Tanjung Tualang

 The first tin rush in the mid-1800s saw some mines being opened here, operated by both Malays and Chinese miners.
 Sultan Ismail, who owned the famous Papan mines around 20 kilometers away, also had several mines in Tanjung Tualang during this period.
 Despite the initial growth in activity and railway connection in the nearby Kota Bahru, the fields became less economical, and interest soon fizzled out.

 Railway links in Perak in the early 1900s.
 Kota Bahru station is shown on the lower right side.

 (Ref: Adapted from www.Malayarailway.com map)

 The 1920s witnessed an explosion of mining activity in Tanjung Tualang.
-Through the application of deep boring prospecting, hydraulic extraction and dredging technologies, the surrounding area of this small village was transformed into the largest tin mining operation in the whole Kinta Valley.
-Forests were stripped, while rubber estate lands, fishing areas and even the whole village itself was shifted to make way for surface mines, labor housing and of course, dredges.
+Through the application of deep boring prospecting, hydraulic extraction, and dredging technologies, the surrounding area of this small village was transformed into the largest tin mining operation in the whole Kinta Valley.
+Forests were stripped, while rubber estate lands, fishing areas, and even the whole village itself were shifted to make way for surface mines, labor housing, and of course, dredges.